After I did the wonderful kitty (Bath Time) I was inspired to try a wolf.

 I did this piece more loosely than I usually approach wildlife and I wanted the colours to ‘sing’ rather than be completely natural.
 So I exaggerated the shadow and light colours that I saw.

-I found this old photograph of a piece I did for a colleague I used to work with a long time ago.
+I found an old photograph of a piece I did for a colleague I used to work with a long time ago.
 It’s an acrylic painting called, “Calling The Pack”.
-The photo is awful and doesn’t show the painting very well, but I really like this and need to find him so I can take a better pic.
+The photo is awful and doesn’t show the painting very well, but I really liked the piece and need to find him so I can take a better pic.
 I’ve lost touch with him, and that is sad.

-As I was cropping the pic to put up here I thought about the painting, what it says, what it means to me.
-I’ve spent the better part of my life trying to fit in, to do what is expected of me; working in jobs I can’t stand, and don’t bring me closer to where I want to be (fairly, there have been some I did like, but the 9—5 isn’t for me) and being with people that I just don’t mesh with.
+I thought about the painting, what it says, what it means to me.
+I’ve spent the better part of my life trying to fit in, to do what is expected of me; working in jobs I can’t stand, and don’t bring me closer to where I want to be and being with people with whom I just don’t mesh with.

 “Oh, those golden-yellow eyes of the wolf!
 You can feel yourself being pulled in.
 I knew I had been accepted – and that I had spoken to another species.” ~Jean Craighead George